-Α single whole-house mechanical ventilation system be specified may as a with Systems/MechanicalVentilation/VentilationFans/VentilationFan UsedForWholeBuildingVentilation='true'.
+A single whole-house mechanical ventilation system may be specified as a Systems/MechanicalVentilation/VentilationFans/VentilationFan with UsedForWholeBuildingVentilation='true'.
 Inputs including FanType, TestedFlowRate, HoursInOperation, and FanPower must be provided.

 Depending on the type of mechanical ventilation specified, additional elements are required: